hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ## S
 ### secrets storage
-This component securely stores sensitive information, such as private keys associated with an individual's digital identity, wallet seed, etc.
+This component securely stores sensitive information, such as private keys associated with an individual's digital identity, Edge Agent seed, etc.
 Secrets storage plays a crucial role in SSI implementations because it ensures that sensitive information is securely stored and protected against unauthorized access or disclosure

 ### SSI